gryphbecrazeh/pios/README.md

 #CHANGING A USER LOGS YOU INTO THAT USER
 #CREATING NEW USER, ON INITIAL TABLE RENDER, DUPLICATES THE LOWEST USERS USER DATA, PROBABLY NOT WAITING TO RECOVER DATA FROM SERVER

+#unhandled rejection data of undefined when logging in, caused by navbar attempting to get roles, not returning roles

 SHOW ALL / SHOW FILTERED RESULTS CAN GET OUT OF SYNC AND REVERSE ITSELF

 alert DBKEYS has not ready to ship, even though status is ready to ship